Browse the best sustainable swimsuits for wild swimming that help you get back in touch with nature while also limiting damage to the planet.

 Finisterre’s swimwear is made from sustainable Yulex Pure® Natural Rubber, instead of the environmentally damaging Neoprene which is the common material used for wetsuits.

-There are a variety of styles for the wild swimwear, under both men and women, yet remaining stylistically simple and sturdy.
+There are a variety of styles for the wild swimwear (including men’s sustainable swimwear), yet remaining stylistically simple and sturdy.

 Finisterre have their own Wetsuit Project, in which wetsuits are made and adapted to those who need wetsuits to be more forgiving to put on.
 Custom designed for each individual, Finisterre ensures that everyone has equal access to the sea.